jankazil/torch-tk/README.md

 - `Model`

-  - A base class which makes models self-describing and automatically reconstructible by the `CheckPointManager`
+  - A base class which makes models self-describing and automatically reconstructible when saved to file
-  - Automatically rebuilds a model from a saved file
+  - Automatically rebuilds a model from a saved model file, or from a `CheckPointManager` checkpoint, restoring the model only

 - `SGD`, `Adam`, ...